osmandapp/web/main/docs/user/troubleshooting/track-recording-issues.md

 import Translate from '@site/src/components/Translate.js';

-Common issues with track recording: Noise, gaps, and inaccuracies
+Common issues with track recording: Noise, gaps, and inaccuracies.

 This article addresses issues with GPX track recording which have been observed over time in different Android versions. **'Background'** means to simply refer to the OsmAnd app not being displayed in the foreground, in particular when the device screen is off (which is different from the Android-internal definition of 'background').